sluk3r/conductor/server/README.md

 `workflow.elasticsearch.url`
 `workflow.elasticsearch.index.name`
+`workflow.elasticsearch.version` (Defaults to 2.X; Provided implementations for major versions 2.X and 5.X)

 ### Database persistence model
-Possible values are memory, redis, redis_cluster, redis_sentinel and dynomite.
+Possible values are memory, redis, redis_cluster and dynomite.
 If omitted, the persistence used is memory

 memory : The data is stored in memory and lost when the server dies.
 Useful for testing or demo redis : non-Dynomite based redis instance
 redis_cluster: AWS Elasticache Redis (cluster mode enabled).See [http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/Clusters.Create.CON.RedisCluster.html]
-redis_sentinel: Redis HA with Redis Sentinel.
-See [https://redis.io/topics/sentinel] dynomite : Dynomite cluster.
+dynomite : Dynomite cluster.
 Use this for HA configuration.
 `db=dynomite`